 - Stay out of the weeds – This means leave out unnecessary details.
 Don’t put in too many details when speaking.
 It will make you boring.

 - Listen – Buddha said, ”If your mouth is open, you’re not learning.”
 You don’t have to believe everything you hear but it is a good practice to listen first without judgment.
 Avoid butting in with your own point.
-Avoid what Stephen Covey said, “Most of us don’t listen with the intent to understand, we listen with the intent to reply.”
+Stephen Covey said, “Most of us don’t listen with the intent to understand, we listen with the intent to reply.”
+It would be a good policy to avoid doing this.

 - Be brief – “A good conversation is like a miniskirt; short enough to retain interest, but long enough to cover the subject.”